 Emmanuel Iduma was born and raised in Nigeria.
-Emmanuel is the author of The Sound of Things to Come.
+Emmanuel is the author of The Sound of Things to Come (The Mantle, 2016) and A Stranger's Pose (Cassava Republic, 2018).
 He received an MFA in art criticism and writing from the School of Visual Arts, New York.
 He is a co-founder of Saraba Magazine and co-editor of Gambit: Newer African Writing.
-Follow him on Twitter @emmaiduma.
+Follow him on Instagram @emmaiduma.

 While in university, the highlights of stories I wrote occurred to me during strolls.
 My parents lived on a university campus in Ile-Ife, at the edge of the staff quarters.
 It would take me twenty minutes to get to school from our house.
 I walked mostly at night.
 Done with the day’s work, and so fatigued I sometimes dozed on the road.
 I saw the value in being somnambulant, and the promise stupor held: the right name for a character on the tip of my tongue.